 In the old cable and set-top box days, consumers had to jump through several hoops to cancel their services.
 At a minimum, they would have to spend considerable time on the phone with customer service agents who would try everything they could to keep their business.
 At worst, they would have to return equipment to a brick-and-mortar storefront, where employees would try just as hard to dissuade them from canceling the service.

-Making it easier for customers to manage their own accounts is just one of the reasons why over-the-top (OTT) video and on-demand video services are replacing traditional cable.
+Making it easier for customers to manage their own accounts is just one of the reasons why over-the-top (OTT) video and on-demand video services are replacing the traditional cable.
 However, that also means customers can now cancel their services with just a few clicks in a self-service portal.
-Now, customer churn reduction for telecoms, OTT and VOD companies takes more strategy and finesse than simply putting a customer service rep between subscribers and their service cancellation.
+Now, customer churn reduction for telecoms, OTT, and VOD companies takes more strategy and finesse than simply putting a customer service rep between subscribers and their service cancellation.

-Why People Cancel VOD/OTT Services
+Why People Cancel VOD/OTT Services?

 Churn prediction in the OTT and VOD industry has always been tricky.
 Customers might cancel due to rising prices or changes to their bundles.
 According to a Wall Street Journal report, nearly 50 percent of subscribers to some services lose interest after a must-see series or sports season ends.
 Other times, competing service providers might offer cheaper bundles, better content, or a better user experience overall.